brenden-matteson/cs386/cs386/deliverables/deliverable6/deliverable6.md

 ![expense tracker page](requirement4.png)

-Requirement: Add a dropdown to select different time frames such as "weekly", "biweekly", "monthly", "yearly" for income and expenses.
+Requirement: As a user, I have costs that draft at different time frames during the year, so I want to be able to track the annual cost of all my expenses.

 Issue: https://github.com/brenden-matteson/cs386/issues/48